junxit/us-congress-bills-114/bill.md

 ## § 4.
 Study of bureau status

 - **(a)** *Study* The Secretary of the Treasury shall carry out a study on the advisability and implications of transforming the Office of Terrorism and Financial Intelligence into a standalone bureau of the Department of the Treasury, and the effects such a move would have on the Department of the Treasury’s efforts to stop money laundering, the financing of terror, and related illicit finance.
-- **(b)** *Report* Within 270 days of the date of the enactment of this Act, the Secretary of the Treasury shall issue a report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate containing all findings and determinations made in carrying out the study required under subsection (a).
+- **(b)** *Report* Within 270 days of the date of the enactment of this Act, the Secretary of the Treasury shall issue a report to the Committee on Financial Services and the Permanent Select Committee on Intelligence of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs and the Select Committee on Intelligence of the Senate containing all findings and determinations made in carrying out the study required under subsection (a).

 ## § 5.
 Improving anti-terror finance monitoring of funds transfers